Process Optimisation with Time Blocking

 4. Assign One Task per Block

 Assign one task to each block of time and focus only on that task.
 This minimises distractions and switching costs, improving your efficiency.
 Multitasking can reduce productivity by up to 40%, especially when switching between tasks quickly.
-On an average working day, employees are interrupted after just 10 minutes of focused work.
-In addition, 44% of interruptions are self-inflicted, often caused by multitasking, switching tasks prematurely or letting your mind wander.

 How often do you find yourself multitasking, and how might focusing on one task per time block improve your overall productivity?